flipside-org/flipside.org/_posts/notes/notes/2014-03-12-open-data-maker-night-III.md

 ###RSVP
 The event will be held at [Liberdade 229](http://www.liberdade229.com), conveniently located in the center of Lisbon.

-__Date__: Thursday March 27, 2013
-__Time__: 18:30 - 22:30
+When
+: Thursday, March 27, 2014 - from 18:30 to 22:30

+Where
-__Location__: Avenida da Liberdade, 229, 2º - Lisboa
+: Avenida da Liberdade, 229, 2º (Lisboa, Portugal)

 We'll take care of the drinks, dinner and Wifi.
 If you have any dietary restrictions, please let us know.
-To have a better grasp on how many people are joining, we ask you to [sign up at the event's meetup.com page](http://www.meetup.com/OpenKnowledgeFoundation/Lisbon-PT/1120442/).
+To have a better grasp on how many people are joining, we ask you to sign up at the event's meetup.com page:

+<a href="http://www.meetup.com/OpenKnowledgeFoundation/Lisbon-PT/1120442/" class="cta-inline" title="Sign up now">Sign up now</a>

+***

 ###Open Knowledge Foundation
 The Open Data Maker Nights is a concept coined and promoted by the Open Knowledge Foundation.
 Over the past months, several Maker Nights have been organized around the world.
 For more info, [see the OKFN website](http://okfnlabs.org/events/open-data-maker/).